 There is a plethora of information on the web about planning a trip to Yellowstone National Park, but most of it focuses on what you should do and see.
 But this guide is different.
 Here I am going to tell you what you should AVOID when planning a trip to Yellowstone.

-Yellowstone National Park is the largest national park in the US with 5 entrances.
+Yellowstone National Park is the largest national park in the United States with 5 entrances.
 Just this aspect alone makes planning a trip to Yellowstone overwhelming.
-While it is one of the best national parks to visit, first time visitors are often frustrated planning a Yellowstone vacation.
+While it is one of the best places to visit, first time visitors are often frustrated planning a Yellowstone vacation.
 Here we help break it down to what you should not do while planning your first trip to Yellowstone.
 With that, we provide helpful details on where to stay to erase one more barrier in planning your amazing trip to Yellowstone.

 Disclosure: Some of the links in this post are affiliate links, meaning at no additional cost to you, I will earn a commission if you click through and make a purchase.